bmj-hackathon/ethberlinzwei-babelfish_3_0/README.md

 ### Prior work, libraries,
 This project makes use of the open source [Ocean Protocol](https://oceanprotocol.com/) project to register and 'own' data assets.

+This project uses the open source [DeepSpeech](https://github.com/mozilla/DeepSpeech) library for transcription.

 ### Implemented

  * Interfacing to Ocean Protocol for *registration* of audio file via python client library.